meribold/mm-paper-trail/protocol.md

 >   What is MEAD, and what is its purpose?

+MEAD is a collection of C++ programs for modeling the electrostatics of molecules.

 >   Shortly explain what you did to get the executables.

+Download and compile source code.

 >   What does multiflex do?
 Limit your explanation to single-conformer calculations.
 >